paulsedille/NeurIPS-Broader-Impact-Statements/main-dataset/notes-on-data.md

 Google Sheet version available [here](https://docs.google.com/spreadsheets/d/1pG6s1GSp5EsioxBNKygunq6cCuEfsRMBglveLMXDo-c/edit#gid=1937130730).

+# Limitations

+This dataset has limitations that should be taken into consideration when using it.
+In particular, the method used to collect broader impact statements involved automated downloads, conversions and scraping and was not error-proof (see below for details).
+Although care has been taken to identify and correct as many errors as possible, not all texts have been reviewed by a human.
+This means it is possible some of the broader impact statements contained in the dataset are truncated or otherwise incorrectly extracted from their original article.

 # Steps taken in creating the variables

 The Broader Impact Statement data was collected from the papers listed in NeurIPS 2020 proceedings [website](https://proceedings.neurips.cc/).
 1899 paper PDFs were downloaded in November 2021.
 One paper was later taken down from the website and has therefore been removed from the dataset, which now includes 1898 papers.
 The PDFs were then converted to XML using the PDFX academic [web tool](http://pdfx.cs.man.ac.uk/).
 The conversion resulted in 1891 xmls, 1890 discounting the paper that was later removed.
 Eight of the 1899 original PDFs were image-based PDFs and had to be hand coded.